 - 1. In the interdisciplinary design project manual an indication is given of the number of phases into which a project is divided. - 2.
 The first phase must be rounded off with a work plan that has to be approved by the supervisory team after the initial assessment.
 If the work plan is not approved then a supplement must be added.
-The project may not be pursued until the work plan has been approved.

-- 3. Roughly mid-way through the second phase there will be a briefing when the group will be expected to present the results and the activities still to be carried out to the supervisory team. - 4.
+The project may not be pursued until the work plan has been approved. - 3.
+Roughly mid-way through the second phase there will be a briefing when the group will be expected to present the results and the activities still to be carried out to the supervisory team. - 4.
 At the beginning of the third phase the group will be expected to submit the final draft report. - 5.
 The last phase will be rounded off with the production of the final report and a summary of that same report.
 Subsequently, during the final assessing, there will be an oral presentation of the final report and an evaluation report will be produced. - 6.
 The student is expected to attend the initial assessment, the briefing and the final assessment and to be present at any other point deemed necessary by the supervisory team.
 If a student has no valid excuse for being absent at such times then he may be banned from further participating in the project. - 7.
 The work plan and the final report must be assessed by at least two examiners, belonging to at least two of the participating faculties.
 One of them must be the main supervisor. - 8.
 When it comes to the final assessment, the work aspects definitely taken into consideration will be the following: - a. the quality of the project - b. how the various sub-topics have been integrated - c. written reporting - d. oral presentation - e. the group process. - 9.
-The group result will be rounded off to a whole number and it will also be the individual final result unless the main supervisor has sound reason to deviate from that in the case of one or more students in the group. - 10.
-If the final result is 6.0 or lower the student will not have passed. - 11.
-The final mark must preferably be given as a rounded off figure or to the closest half point. - 12.
+The group result will be rounded off to a whole number and it will also be the individual final result unless the main supervisor has sound reason to deviate from that in the case of one or more students in the group.
+The final mark will be expressed in tenths, where hundredths greater or equal to 0.05 will be rounded up and hundredths lower than 0.05 will be rounded down. - 12.
 The group is responsible for ensuring that there is regular contact with the main supervisor. - 13.
 The projects, carried out in one course year, are to be evaluated by one of the concerned professors, who will report to the education director.